Wangata/Wangata/README.md

 * 🌍  I'm based in Nairobi, Kenya.
 * 🖥️  See my portfolio at [Wangata](http://wangata.netlify.app/).
 * ✉️  You can contact me at martinwangata@gmail.com
-* 🧠  I'm learning ReactJS and Cloud Computing.
+* 🧠  I'm currently learning ReactJS and Cloud Computing.
 * 🤝  I'm always open to collaborating to any open source projects that I could learn and gradually improve my skills.

 ### Skills